illumos/docs/docs/contributing/index.md

 ### Ensuring adequate review

-It is up to you as a contributor to gather reasonable review to satisfy your RTI advocate that the code is correct and of high quality.
-Exactly what this means will vary based on the nature and scope of the change, but here are some guidelines that will give the advocates confidence in your changes.
-As always, trust your advocate and apply "shrink to fit".
+It is up to you as a contributor to gather reasonable review to satisfy a member of the core team that the code is correct and of high quality.
+Exactly what this means will vary based on the nature and scope of the change, but here are some guidelines that will give the core team confidence in your changes.

-* There should be at least one code reviewer (focused on the implementation details) that is different from the advocate (focused on ensuring overall quality of contributions).
+* There should be at least one code reviewer (focused on the implementation details) that is different from the core team member (focused on ensuring overall quality of contributions).
 * For non-trivial changes to major technology areas (ZFS, DTrace, etc), at least one of the reviewers should be regarded as a subject matter expert by the community.